Is Live Akkermansia Better Than Pasteurized for Gut Health and Microbiome Support?

 Boost Synergy GLP-1 Formula

-A next-gen probiotic blend combining Akkermansia muciniphila, Clostridium butyricum, and Bifidobacterium infantis, designed for:
+A next-gen metabolic support probiotic combining Akkermansia muciniphila, Clostridium butyricum, and Bifidobacterium infantis, designed for:

 • Enhanced GLP-1 hormone support